The current african underdevelopment is a historical phenomenon. Justify.

 3. The Slave Trade especially the Triangular/Trans Atlantic Slave Trade.

-4. The introduction of colonialism or Imperialism.
+4. Introduction of colonialism or Imperialism.

 This act of extending political and economic control to other countries is called colonialism or Imperialism.